-6.10 Issue of No Objection Certificates for export and import of precursor chemical
+6.10 Issue of No Objection Certificates for export and import of precursor chemical a.
+Any kind of amendment as well as extension in validity of Export Authorisation would not be allowed.

 The exports of Precursor Chemicals are governed by System of Pre-Export Notification (PEN).
 CBN uses a system of PEN to verify the genuineness of the transaction and to notify the Competent Authority of the importing and transhipping country of the impending export.
 Such NOCs are allowed by the Central Bureau of Narcotics subject to following conditions:-